XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BHNS/README.md

 resolution binary ID where walltimes or server failures are a concern prior to a converged solution being obtained
 - `corot_binary`: the objects are no longer fixed based on `chi` and instead provide a corotating ID solution
 - `fixed_lapse`: toggling this control enables a fixed lapse on the horizon - not recommended
-- `fixed_bin_omega`: toggling this allows a fixed omega to be used even when the `TOTAL` stage is activated.
-This is primarily used in the background for generating a solution from scratch.
-Use of the `ECC_RED` or `TOTAL_BC` stage is recommended when doing this intentionally
 - `sequences`: this toggle is enabled by default and essentially tells the driver routine to start from scratch.
 If this is enabled when attempting to use a previous solution, the previous fields and numerical space (i.e. the `dat` file) is ignored
-- `update_initial`: For those familiar with the v1 solvers, there previously existed an `initial` section that would track where your initial guess parameters started at and what you ended up with at the end.
-This is a historical artifact and mostly ignored with the v2 codes
-- `use_boosted_co`: toggle whether to boost the isolated solutions prior to import.
-This is essential when starting from scratch hence it is enabled by default
 - `use_pn`: toggle whether to always use 3.5PN estimates.
 It is important to ensure this is off if the user wants to specify their own `adot` and `global_omega` parameters by hand (e.g. for iterative eccentricity reduction)
 - `resolve`: force all implicit compact object solutions to be resolved regardless of an existing previous solution
 - `centralized_cos`: stores all implicit COs into `$HOME_KADATH/COs`
-- `co_use_shells`: toggle whether isolated object solvers use additional spherical shells `nshells` as noted in the binary config file.
-If this is disabled, `nshells` is only used when constructing the binary space.

 ## Sequence Settings